 - retransmitted to the author to respond to the reviewers’ observations (when there are minor or moderate observations), and then published;

-- rejected if the reviewers’ observations are important (or if they recommend the rejection of the paper);
+- rejected if the reviewers’ observations are important (or if they recommend the rejection of the manuscript);

-- The reviewers must check whether the stages of the research presented in the respective papers are in compliance with the world trends, the papers drafted by other authors, the novelty, the methodology, the results obtained, etc. (according to the evaluation file);
+The reviewers must check whether the stages of the research presented in the respective manuscripts are in compliance with the world trends, the papers drafted by other authors, their novelty, methodology, the results obtained, etc. (according to the evaluation file);

-- The management of the Stoma Edu J Editorial Board, involved in editing the journal, cannot interfere with the acceptance or rejection of any specific paper; its task is only to coordinate the papers: to sort, distribute to reviewers, respond, etc., but not to decide whether to publish a paper or not;
+The management of the Stomatology Edu Journal Editorial Board, involved in editing the journal, cannot interfere with the acceptance or rejection of any specific manuscript; its task is only to coordinate the manuscripts: to select, distribute to reviewers, respond, etc., but not to decide whether to publish a manuscript or not;

-The management of the Stoma Edu J Editorial Board takes care that the evaluation process should be correctly performed, without any bias or malicious character;
+The management of the Stomatology Edu Journal Editorial Board takes care that the evaluation process should be correctly performed, without any bias or malicious character;

-- The decision to accept or reject a paper is based on the independent reviewers’ decision;
+The decision to accept or reject a manuscript is based on the independent reviewers’ decision;

-- If the two reviewers’ decisions are conflicting, the paper will be sent to a third reviewer, and the final decision will be taken by considering the two most related decisions submitted by the three reviewers;
+If the two reviewers’ decisions are conflicting, the manuscript will be sent to a third reviewer, and the final decision will be taken by considering the two most related decisions submitted by the three reviewers;